amirdaraby/amirdaraby/README.md

 # 💫 About Me:
 Hey, I'm Amir, a Back-end Engineer with one year of experience.
-I specialize in crafting strong backend systems, restful APIs, and designing and optimizing databases for peak performance.<br><br><br>Please feel free to reach out!🌟
+I specialize in crafting strong backend systems, restful APIs, and designing and optimizing databases for peak performance.<br><br>

 ## 🌐 Socials: